Best iPad for Graphic Designers iMore 2020

 On the downsize, the iPad Air maxes out at 256GB versus 1TB for the iPad Pro models.
 If you plan on saving lots of design work on your tablet.
-This is a crucial point to keep in mind.
+Plus, a 2020 model could arrive soon.
+These are crucial points to keep in mind.

 - Good price

 Apple's newest iPad Air is packed full of features and enhancements and comes highly recommended.